 Information from customer orders helps to forecast demand for materials.
 Having this data helps you strategize for the months ahead.

 Below is a chart that shows the difference between MRP, MRP II, and ERP which we will get into next.

 What is the difference between MRP and ERP?

 ERP is different from MRP and MRP II because it offers:

 - Real-time visibility, insights, and collaboration

-- Single and consolidated database
+- A single and consolidated database

-- A single and common user interface
+- A common user interface

 - Integration across functions, departments, and data